The Life of a Caltech "Lifer"

 Some people stay at Caltech for years, others only briefly touch down as students or visitors.
 And then there are the Caltech lifers: those who come and stay . . . and stay, and stay . . . and whose presence leaves a lasting imprint on the Institute.
 Carver Mead is among those Caltech lifers: BS '56; MS '57; PhD '60, and still going strong as the Gordon and Betty Moore Professor of Engineering and Applied Science, Emeritus.

-A National Medal of Technology recipient in 2003, Mead is celebrating his 80th birthday on May 1, 2014.
+A recipient of the 2002 National Medal of Technology, Mead is celebrating his 80th birthday on May 1, 2014.
 He remains as passionate today about science and engineering as he ever was.
 "There isn't really a time when you're too old to have new ideas," Mead says.

 Mead is best known for his pioneering work on VLSI (very-large-scale integration) circuit technology in the 1970s and 1980s, which made it possible to greatly increase the number of transistors placed on a single semiconductor chip.
 It is no exaggeration to say that the computer era we live in would not have been possible without VLSI technology.
 Thank Carver Mead when you turn on your computer today, or flick the screen on your smart phone!
 But don't expect him to be there waiting for applause, because Mead long ago moved on to something new.